The University of Florida’s Online Master’s Degree in Entomology and Nematology

 Transferring Credits Toward a Master’s Degree

 Up to 15 credits earned in your UF certificate program or up to 6 credits (two courses) earned as a non-degree seeking student can be transferred to the master’s degree.
 For credits to transfer, you must apply and be admitted to the master’s degree program and have earned a grade of “B” or higher in the course(s).
 International students will also need to have acceptable TOEFL scores.
-Successful completion of courses taken as a non-degree seeking student or in the graduate certificate program does NOT guarantee acceptance into the master’s degree program.
+Successful completion of courses taken as a graduate certificate or non-degree seeking student does NOT guarantee acceptance into the master’s degree program.

 The final examination consists of both written and oral components and is usually given in the last semester of the program.
 The exam may contain questions from subject matter covered in any of the required courses taken during the program.
 The written exam will be taken on a computer and will be proctored, using an online proctoring service such as ProctorU.
 The oral exam will be conducted via Skype or Zoom, at a time convenient to the student and their committee members.